 As they say, “prevention is better than cure”.
 What could I do to prevent myself from performing these bad habits again?
 The simplest things can often turn our lives around.

 Let’s take junk food for example.
-You snack way too much but you really want to lose weight.
-When you go shopping next time don’t add any junk food to your basket.
+You snack way too much, but you are keen to lose weight.
+When you go shopping next time, don’t add any junk food to your basket.
 Instead, replace it with fruit and veg.

 I remember during lockdown I saw someone lock up their snacks in a suitcase because they were overindulging.
 Once it’s out of sight, it’s out of mind!

 What if one of your bad habits is that you pick up your phone too much when you’re meant to be working?
 Next time try turning your phone off until your lunch break.
-You will have full focus on your work without having to worry about social media or text messages.
+You will be fully focused on your work without having to worry about social media or text messages.

 5) Track Your Progress